Healthdirect Free Australian health advice you can count on.

 Self-esteem is the way we think about ourselves and the value we place on ourselves.

 Self-esteem is different to self-confidence.
 Confidence relates to a person’s ability in a particular area of their life.
-A person can be very confident about their particular abilities, but still have low self-esteem.
-Achieving confidence in a particular area of life won’t necessarily improve self-esteem.
+It is normal to feel confident in some areas and less so in others.

 What are the signs of low self-esteem?

-• saying negative things and being critical about yourself
+• say negative things and are critical about yourself

-• focusing on your negatives and ignoring your achievements
+• focus on your negatives and ignore your achievements

-• thinking other people are better than you
+• think other people are better than you

-• thinking you don’t deserve to have fun
+• think you don’t deserve to have fun

 CHECK YOUR SYMPTOMS — Use the Symptom Checker and find out if you need to seek medical help.